Finite choice, convex choice and finding roots: Separation results for finite and convex choice

-Subtracting the first row to every other row does not modify the non-zero determinant, but it shows that the vectors $f(x_i)-f(x_1)$ are linearly independent for $2\leq i\leq n$, that is, $f(A)$ are the vertices of a proper simplex.
-Moreover, $\pi_1\circ f$ is identity by definition of $f$. \end{proof} \end{proposition}
+Subtracting the first row to every other row does not modify the non-zero determinant, but it shows that the vectors $f(x_i)-f(x_1)$ are linearly independent for $2\leq i\leq n$, i.e.~the points in $f[A]$ are indeed affinely independent. \end{proof} \end{prop}

-\begin{proposition} Given a closed set $A \subseteq \uint^n$ with $|A| = n + 1$ such that the points in $A$ are the vertices of a proper simplex, we can compute a set $A \cup \{c\}$, where $c$ is a point properly inside the simplex. \begin{proof} We can assume that the name of $A$ initially provides us with $n + 1$ non-touching rational balls covering $A$.
-Then these balls start to shrink, and it may happen finitely many times that one ball disappears, and another one splits into two.
-We can ensure that the balls always contract to some extent, i.e. that the points inside the ball at some stage that are close to the border are guaranteed to be removed at the next stage \cite[Proposition 3.4]{paulybrattka3}.